In recent years, Xanthan gum has become integral to the food industry and many private kitchens.

 Xanthan gum is sometimes used as a thickener to give breast milk or infant formula consistency to counteract swallowing problems and reflux.

-But infants, in particular, can be sensitive to the food additive, according to studies.
+But infants, in particular, can be sensitive to the food additive.

 Since xanthan gum causes many short-chain fatty acids, an underdeveloped intestinal tract of infants may not handle them properly (Lin 200412).

-For these reasons, children under one year of age should not consume xanthan gum under any circumstances.
+For these reasons, children under one year should not consume xanthan gum.